nedleeds/OCTAPreprocessing/README.md

 #### bmp2nii.py

-- Convert Bmp files to Nifti files.Set 3 types of options.
+- Convert Bmp files to Nifti files and set the 3 types of options.

   1. bmp_dir - load directory